MicrosoftDocs/dynamics365smb-docs/archive/LocalFunctionality/Belgium/how-to-set-up-bank-accounts-for-coda.md

     ms.author: sgroespe

 ---
-# How to: Set Up Bank Accounts for CODA
+# Set Up Bank Accounts for CODA
 Before you can start to use the electronic banking functionality for CODA statements, you must set up the following codes:

 - Protocol number
 - Version code
-- IBLC/BLWI codes - For more information, see [How to: Set Up IBLC-BLWI Transaction Codes](how-to-set-up-iblc-blwi-transaction-codes.md).
+- IBLC/BLWI codes - For more information, see [Set Up IBLC-BLWI Transaction Codes](how-to-set-up-iblc-blwi-transaction-codes.md).

 ## To set up protocol numbers and version codes